 - In a large bowl, stir together the mashed bananas, coconut oil, and the honey until well-combined.

-- Stir in the oats, flour, ried fruit, almonds, flax, chia seeds, baking soda, and the salt until everything is well-combined.
+- Stir in the oats, flour, dried fruit, almonds, flax, chia seeds, baking soda, and the salt until everything is well-combined.

 - Use a large cookie scoop or drop about 2 tbs. of the batter onto the cookie sheet for each cookie.
 Gently press down on the top of each one to flatten just slightly.
 Bake for about 11-13 minutes or until the cookies are slightly golden.